mrArkwright/cmidid-kerneldriver/README.md

 IOCTl can be used to specify the interpolation function, which calculates the velocity values inbetween.

-`midi_channel`: An integer value from 0 to 15 which sets the MIDI channel for the CMIDID MIDI device.
+* midi_channel`: An integer value from 0 to 15 which sets the MIDI channel for the CMIDID MIDI device.
 This can be used by MIDI synthesizers which receive MIDI events on mutliple channels to assign a unique instrument to each channel.

 ### IOCTL Configuration

 The kernel module creates a device  `/dev/cmidid` which is only used for ioctl communication.
-The user space programm `module/ioctl_test` has an UI and makes it easy to communicate with the module.
+The user space programm `module/ioctl_test` has a commandline interface to communicate with the module.
 The source `module/ioctl_test.c` can be used as a reference for the available ioctl commands.

-Ioctl can be used to set various interpolation function for the note-on event velocities and it can be used for transposing, i.e. adding a constant (positive or negative) value to each sent MIDI note.
+Ioctl can be used to set various interpolation functions for the MIDI event velocities and it can be used for transposing, i.e. adding a constant (positive or negative) value to each sent MIDI note.

+The availabe command values are defined in `cmidid_ioctl.h`.

 ### Using the Local Audio Port